How To Find Farm Work For Your Second Year WHV

 Ask for Recommendations

-Another way to find good farm work is to look on Facebook Groups.
+Another way to find good farm work is to look at Facebook Groups.
 Searches for 'Farm Work Australia' or something similar should bring up discussions between backpackers in groups.
 Looking through posts and comments you should be able to quickly suss out which farms will be good to work at which ones are a waste of time.

 Many fruit picking jobs pay backpackers by how many buckets of fruit they pick, this might sound like a great idea in theory but in reality, you’re likely to make very little money doing piece work.
 To make sure you save rather than lose money doing your farm work try to find work that pays by the hour rather than the bucket and ensure the work is full time rather than only a few days per week.
 If you do choose to do piecework it’s essential that you and your employer sign an agreement stating exactly how the pay rate will be calculated and this must be submitted along with your payslips.

 Some hostel owners are also guilty of scamming backpackers by promising you they will find you work as soon as possible, when actually they will happily let you stay for weeks at their hostels without ever finding you a farm job.
 If there are a lot of people at the hostel that have been waiting weeks for work, it’s probably best to move on.

 Let us do the hard work for you!
 With Oz Intro you'll get access to the Oz Jobs app plus unlimited help and advice from us on finding and completing your farmwork!